Introduction: An Idea for El Salvador

 AI in Waste Management: A Future Perspective

-While the initiative of turning fruit waste into eco-friendly bags has been a significant step forward, the future holds even more promise.
+While turning fruit waste into eco-friendly bags has been a significant step forward, the future holds even more promise.
 Advanced technologies like Artificial Intelligence (AI) have the potential to revolutionize waste management, making the entire system more efficient and sustainable.

 AI-Driven Waste Sorting